Aaron's Notes

 Perfect Brownies

-The details that set this apart are the use of cake flour vs. all purpose, more salt than is normal, bakers chocolate instead of cocoa, and the baking soda.
+The details that set this apart are: the use of cake flour vs. all purpose, more salt than is normal, bakers chocolate instead of cocoa, and the baking soda.
 The cake flour makes a difference; it yeilds a slightly lighter-tasting, more refined texture.
 But all purpose is fine if you don’t want to be bothered.
 The crumb is very short on account of the high amount of fat, including that in the baker’s chocolate.
 The baking soda doesn’t exactly provide lift; I assume it’s there to counteract the acidity of the chocolate.
-The extra salt is good.
+The extra salt is just good.

 Ingredients: